 But not all: In 2014, the residence went on lockdown when a toddler squeezed through the iron gate panels and cruised onto the North lawn.
 The official report from Secret Service was, “We were going to wait until he learned to talk to question him, but in lieu of that he got a timeout and was sent on his way with his parents.”

 Yianny Georgopoulos is in need of advice from Dr. Phil – who may want the gig for his television show – but he, like Trump, does not drink.
 Perhaps the velvety voiced Delilah, nighttime host for the eternally romantic, might be another solid choice for the Canadian to tell his tales of lonely woe.
-What we do know is that President Trump, who does have a track record of marrying beautiful and smart women, is too busy to be of much assistance, as he is battling the asylum escapees also known as the 116th Congress.We value your comments!
-Please weigh in on our comment section below.
+What we do know is that President Trump, who does have a track record of marrying beautiful and smart women, is too busy to be of much assistance, as he is battling the asylum escapees also known as the 116th Congress.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com